bitsofcotton/p0/README.md

 # bitsofcotton/p0
-Generic predictor that not depends on data itself but doesn't win good randoms.
+Generic predictor that not depends on data itself but doesn't win statistical illegal values.

 # Contexts
 There exists discrete fourier transform on given (same interval) series (This is well described on everywhere.).
 And, if we make DFT and IDFT on them, there exists differential on them in DFT meaning.